O5ten/frankenstein/readme.md

-#The idea
+# The idea
 Automate recovering from the bloody DNS reset every goddamn day.

-##The Criteria
+## IsUp.me
 Given:
 A site on a shaky mobile broadband

 When:
-The bloody mobile broadband goes down
+The site is down on isup.me

 Then:
-a Timer triggers a Geb-script that drives to isup.me to see if the site is down every hour.
+Geb-script on a set interval to isup.me to see if the site is down every hour.

-##The Information
+## Router
 Given:
 The site is down on isup.me